informatics-isi-edu/chaise/doc/style-guide.md

 Bootstrap uses two kinds of containing elements - one for fixed width and one for full-width.

-In general, we use the full-width "container-fluid" tag:
+In general, we use the full-width "container-fluid" tag so that the app takes the full width of the browser window:

 ~~~~
 <div class="container-fluid">